hoanganhduc/hoanganhduc.github.io/_posts/2024-10-25-some-notes-on-deploying-coauthor.md

   - "research"
   - "linux"
 <!--katex: true-->
-last_modified_at: 2024-10-26
+last_modified_at: 2024-10-27
 description: This page contains some notes of Duc A. Hoang when deploying the software coauthor
 keywords: coauthor, deploy, server, Duc A. Hoang
 ---

 <div class="alert alert-info" markdown="1">
 <h1 class="alert-heading">Summary</h1>
 [Coauthor](https://github.com/edemaine/coauthor) is a tool for group collaboration, discussion, keeping track of notes/results of meetings, and so on.
 To me, this looks like a nice tool to manage my research and collaboration.
 So I decided to purchase a domain from [Namecheap](https://www.namecheap.com) (`hoanganhduc.org`) and a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) (with [NodeJS app](https://marketplace.digitalocean.com/apps/nodejs) installed on Ubuntu 20.04) for testing it.
+In particular, what I like most about this tool is the ability to write in LaTeX, which is quite convenient for math discussions.

 And the result is here at [https://coauthor.hoanganhduc.org/](https://coauthor.hoanganhduc.org/).